adarshraj18/User_Engagement_and_Sentiment_Analysis_for_Businesses/README.md

 ---

 ## **1. Introduction**
 In a competitive marketplace, understanding what drives **business success** is crucial.
 This project leverages Yelp data to explore **how user engagement, sentiment, and trends impact business performance**, with a focus on restaurants.
-By combining **SQL for data modeling** and **Python for advanced analysis**, the study reveals actionable insights that businesses can use to **boost engagement, enhance customer satisfaction, and optimize strategies**.
+By combining **SQL for data modeling** the study reveals actionable insights that businesses can use to **boost engagement, enhance customer satisfaction, and optimize strategies**.

 ---